Federal Employee's CSRS & FERS TSP Considerations

 A combination of any of the above three full withdrawal options is called a "mixed withdrawal."

-You can have the TSP transfer all or part of any single payment or, in some cases, a series of monthly payments, to a traditional IRA or eligible employer plan by completing the TSP 70 form.
+You can have the TSP transfer all or part of any single payment or, in some cases, a series of monthly payments, to a traditional IRA or eligible employer plan by completing a TSP Transfer Form.
 Payments to you can be deposited directly into your checking or savings account by means of electronic funds transfer (EFT).

 September 2019 Changes